 The current round ends when one of the players has played all of their cards (Hand, Foot and Tail if a 200 Round), and is discarding their final card, and their team meets all the requirements for going out (see Game Info box above).
 They will be asked if they have their partner's permission to go out.
 If they do, then the current round will end and their team will receive a 100 point bonus for going out.
 If a player discards their last card and they don't meet all the requirements for going out, then their hand and table books will be reset to the beginning of their play (right after the draw).

-When they sucessfully go out, a scoring page will open automatically (other players will need to refresh their windows to see the scoring page).
+When they sucessfully go out, a scoring page will open automatically (other players will need to tap the STATUS REFRESH button to see the scoring page).
 The scoring page will show them everyone's points.
 If a series is being played then the current round's total points will be added to the series score.